-Late Assignments: Late final projects will result in an assignment grade that is lowered 20% per day.
+Late Assignments: Late implicit curriculum projects will result in an assignment grade that is lowered 20% per day.
 For, example, a paper that is turned in one day late and results in a grade of "100%" will be lowered to an "80%".
 Similarly, a paper that is turned in two days late and results in a grade of "100%" will be lowered to "60%".
 You must submit a hard copy to me.

-Productive reflections are due at the start of the following class meeting (e.g. the reflection regarding course material discussed in class 3 is due at the start of class 4).
+Productive reflections are due at the start of the following class meeting (e.g. the reflection regarding course material discussed in class on 1/20 is due 1/27).
 Late reflections will not be accepted.
 In addition, you may not write a reflection about a class meeting that you did not attend.